MohammedH2019/Linux-Foundation-Sys-Admin-Prep/Storage_Management.md

 * Parity disk.
 It is used to provide fault tolerance.
 * The spare device.
 It not take part of RAID and it is used only in case of a disk fault.
 In this case spare enter in the RAID and the content of lost disk is reconstructed and saved on it.

+* Make sure that the paritioned disk is raid compatible by changing the type fd

 * `yum -y install mdadm` installs software to manage RAID devices
 * RAID 0 - Striped - No spare